 The term “nuc” is short for nucleus colony.
 A nucleus colony is just a very small colony of a few thousand bees and a queen.
-A beekeeper can find many ways to use a nuc.
+A creative beekeeper can find many ways to use one.

 Nuc boxes, the structures that hold a nucleus colony, come in all shapes and sizes.
-Usually you see five-frame deep boxes, but they also come designed to hold medium frames.
+Usually, you see five-frame deep boxes, but they also come designed to hold medium frames.
 The width varies too.
-I have seen two-, four-, five-, and seven-frame nucs, both single story and double story.
+I have seen two-, four-, five-, and seven-frame types, both single-story and double-story.
 One of my favorite nucs is a standard-size deep box with three dividers that gives you four two-frame sections, each with its own entrance.
 Or you can remove one or more of the dividers to make bigger sections.
 It all depends on what you want.

 - If one of your hives goes queenless, you have another queen ready to go.
 If you wait for your colony to re-queen itself, the population will drop such that you won’t get any surplus honey for that year.